platformatic/platformatic/docs/guides/prisma.md

 1. Provides an intuitive data modeling language
 1. Provides auto-generated and customizable SQL migrations
-1. Provides a type-safety and auto-completion for your database queries
+1. Provides type-safety and auto-completion for your database queries

-You can learn more why Prisma and Platformatic are a great match [this article](https://dev.to/prisma/why-prisma-and-platformatic-are-a-great-match-2dkl).
+You can learn more about why Prisma and Platformatic are a great match [this article](https://dev.to/prisma/why-prisma-and-platformatic-are-a-great-match-2dkl).

 ## Prerequisites